Clinical trials analyses: ctrdata, a tool for leveraging register data

 Its features include,

-• Protocol- and results-related trial information is easily downloaded, including any trial documents available in registers.
+• Structured protocol- and results-related trial information is readily downloaded, including documents available from registers

-• Information is stored as JSON in a document-centric database (DuckDB, PostgreSQL, RSQLite or MongoDB), for fast offline access.
+• Information is stored as JSON in a document database (DuckDB, PostgreSQL, RSQLite or MongoDB), for fast offline access

 Getting started

 Package ctrdata is on CRAN: https://cran.r-project.org/package=ctrdata.
-Within R, package ctrdata can be installed with: install.packages("ctrdata").
+Within R, package ctrdata can be installed with install.packages("ctrdata").
 See code below for how to install the latest working development version.
-The documentation shows a full simple workflow and has Articles with detailed trial analysis: https://rfhb.github.io/ctrdata/.
-Issues, feature requests and bugs reports are most welcome at https://github.com/rfhb/ctrdata/issues and general comments at the bottom of this page.
+The documentation shows a full simple workflow and has articles with detailed trial analysis, see https://rfhb.github.io/ctrdata/.
+Issues, feature requests and bugs reports are most welcome at https://github.com/rfhb/ctrdata/issues or through links in the top right corner of this page.

 Milestones

-• July 2025, EUCTR: save documents into trial folder, optionally load just one protocol of multi-country trials.
+• July 2025: save EUCTR documents into folders by trial, and optionally load just one protocol of multi-country trials

-• Version 1.23.0 got a technology upgrade, a speed-up for EUCTR, the register with much structured results data.
+• Version 1.23.0 got a technology upgrade with speed-ups including for EUCTR with its much structured results data

-• From March 2025, new functions for easy analysis of a trial concept(s) across registers and retrieval of trials from simple user input.
+• March 2025: new functions for easy analyses of trial concepts across registers and finding trials from simple input

 • In November 2024, accelerated database and trial data functions by contributions to RSQLite 2.3.8 and nodbi 0.11.0

-• By November 2023, freed from all dependencies on command line tools of the operating system.
+• By November 2023, removed all dependencies on command line tools of the operating system

 • On 15 September 2015, package ctrdata was first published on CRAN.